-The first three are easy to understanding and easy to approve.
-It is the fourth item, Goods or Services delivery capacity, which many companies struggle with.
-Procuring Entities must ensure that when procuring goods and/or services from an company that it will be done:
+The first three is easy to understand and easy to proof.
+It is the fourth item, Goods or Services delivery capacity that many Enterprises struggle with.
+Procuring Entities must ensure that when procuring goods and/or services from an Enterprise that it will be done:

 - Correctly as per specifications; and

-This can only be proved if a company has the necessary infrastructure to deliver the goods and/or services required.
+This can only be proofed if an Enterprise has the necessary infrastructure to deliver the goods and/or services required.

 To learn more about this and many other tender conditions please attend one of our How-to-Tender workshops.
 For more information on the tender courses please email Werner at firstname.lastname@example.org

 This article was written by Werner van Rooyen, Director of HowToTender (Pty) Ltd. which specializes in tender consulting and tender training.